joeguinness/iaaf_bermon_garnier/README.md

-# iaaf800
+# iaaf hyperandrogenism study
-Simple analysis of women's 800m times from 2011 and 2013 IAAF world championships
+A statistical analysis of the statistical analysis in the IAAF hyperandrogenism study by Bermon and Garnier (2017)